zcc861007/CourseProject/README.md

 ### Motivation

-A single study may include a small sample, which may lack statistical power in statistical analyses.
+A single study may only include a small sample, which may lack statistical power in statistical analyses.
 Meta-analysis is attractive, as it is a statistical analysis that combines the results of multiple scientific studies.
 However, meta-analysis requires researchers to extract/collect a large amount data by reviewing numerous publications, which is tedious and time-consuming.
 Therefore, it is desirable to develop a pipeline for automatic extraction of quantitative data from text

 ### Objective